-How about giving the gift of help.
-There is much inside and outside work that needs done for older fathers who live alone and still have houses.
+How about giving the gift of help?
+There is much inside and outside work that needs to be done for older fathers who live alone and still have houses.
 Assistance with painting, spring cleaning or other household projects is a great way to appreciate dad.
 No offense, but sometimes it is a woman who notices that the curtains are getting old or that the woodwork needs polishing.
 Showing up with the materials and pitching in is a gift seldom turned down.

-Assisting with landscaping, lawn mowing, trimming and other outside projects can be a huge help.
-Providing flowers, mulch and other gardening essentials is your way of saying, "We got this covered, pop".
+Assisting with landscaping, lawn mowing, trimming, and other outside projects can be a huge help.
+Providing flowers, mulch, and other gardening essentials is your way of saying, "We got this covered, Pop."

 According to an article by Tara Parker-Pope in the New York Times, "...[experts] have found that giving gifts is a surprisingly complex and important part of human interaction, helping to define relationships and strengthen bonds with family and friends.
 Indeed, psychologists say it is often the giver, rather than the recipient, who reaps the biggest psychological gains from a gift."

 Remember how your dad loved to fish?
 How long has it been since he has been fishing?
 Does he even have a license anymore?
 Our state of Pennsylvania, for instance, not only offers an annual senior resident license for a reduced cost, but it also offers a lifetime senior resident license that never needs to be renewed (age 65+).
 You can check your state Fish and Boat Commission website for more information.

 But don’t just stop at the license.
 Remember then to schedule a trip with your dad to a fishing hole so he can sit back and relax on his day.